Whitewater canoeing: Carry

 Sometimes the only way to get over an obstacle, like a beaver dam or a shallow rock ledge, is to get out of the canoe and lift it or drag it over.

 One Man

-To keep the bow as high as possible sometimes no weight in the front, no bowsman, works well.
+To keep the bow as high as possible, it has been found effective to keep weight in the front, as well as to have no bowman.